 A generator can be a great resource if your electric service has been interrupted.
-It can help power your lights, furnace, air conditioner, refrigerator, etc. It also can be dangerous if not properly handled.
+It can help power your lights, furnace, air conditioner, refrigerator, etc. But it also can be dangerous if not properly handled.

 Generator safety tips